trufflesuite/trufflesuite.com/public/docs/getting_started/contracts.md

-# Background
+# Introduction

-The standard method of interacting with the Ethereum network is through the [Web3](https://github.com/ethereum/web3.js) library, created by the Ethereum foundation.
-Although this library is very useful, its current contract abstraction makes interacting with contracts difficult, especially for those new to Ethereum development.
-To smooth the learning curve, Truffle uses the [Ether Pudding](https://github.com/ConsenSys/ether-pudding) library, built on top of Web3, which aims to make interacting with contracts much easier.
+If you were writing raw requests to the Ethereum network yourself in order to interact with your contracts, you'd soon realize that writing these requests is clunky and cumbersome.
+As well, you might find that managing the state each request you've made is _complicated_.
+Fortunately, Truffle takes care of this complexity for you, to make interacting with your contracts a breeze.

 # Reading & Writing Data

 The Ethereum network makes a distinction between writing data to the network and reading data from it, and this distinction plays a significant part in how you write your application.
 In general, writing data is called a **transaction** whereas reading data is called a **call**.
-Transactions and calls are treated very differently, and have the following characteristics:
+Transactions and calls are treated very differently, and have the following characteristics.

 ### Transactions